Schedule Policy/Career Is Now in Effect (March 2026)

 Key Takeaways

-- OPM's Schedule Policy/Career rule takes effect March 8, 2026, reclassifying ~50,000 positions as at-will
+- The Schedule Policy/Career rule took effect March 8, 2026, but no individual positions have been reclassified yet

 What Schedule Policy/Career Actually Changes

 The target: career federal employees whose jobs involve shaping policy rather than executing it.
-OPM's criteria cast a wide net.

 Positions at Risk